apache/manifoldcf/connectors/sharepoint/webservice/readme.txt

 I.  SharePoint Web Services Model

-The MetaCarta SharePoint Connector only communicates with SharePoint through web services.
+The ManifoldCF SharePoint Connector only communicates with SharePoint through web services.
 SharePoint has a well-developed web services API, along with a very convenient deployment model which allows additional, custom web services to be easily deployed, even across entire SharePoint